rsvives/fullstack-open-part11-blogList/README.md

 ## Commands

-- dev:api
+- `dev:api`: starts the backend on development mode
-- dev:frontend
+- `dev:frontend`: starts the frontend on development mode
-- test:api
+- `test:api`: runs unit tests on the backend
-- test:frontend
+- `test:frontend`: runs unit tests on the frontend
-- build
+- `build`: generates a `/dist` directory on the frontend folder
-- start:prod
+- `start:prod`: starts the app in production mode

 ## Actions
 Inside the .github/workflows folder there are two actions: